-We live in a time when access to ideas and social concerns has never been more available; as documentarians and visual journalists, these are exciting times and call upon our skills in new ways.
-The Visual Narrative Lab begins the process of exploring visual problem solving and personal vision through a series of short weekly assignments, in-class critique and presentations important to generating and sustaining strong stories.
-In this class, students will work to explore and master the concepts and skills for producing non-fiction photography and video.
+We live in a time when access to ideas and social concerns has never been more available.
+As documentarians, these are exciting times which call upon our skills in new ways.
+Over the course of the term, we begin the process of exploring visual problem solving and personal vision through a series of short weekly assignments.
+Students will work to explore and master the concepts and skills for producing non-fiction photography and multimedia.
 The weekly critiques of assignment and project work will focus on new ways to talk about pictures, including deconstructing the formal elements of composition and locating the keys to the photographer’s authentic voice.
-The format combines the already strong technical skills from Year One with an exploration of visual creativity and powerful story telling.
+Students intending to major in this course will establish a project appropriate for long-term investigation throughout the remainder of the year, emphasizing storytelling with honesty, integrity, clarity and a personal point of view.

 This Term 1 course is required for Documentary majors.